-Privately-operated commuter shuttles, which transport workers from their neighborhoods to places of work or transportation hubs, have become increasingly common on the streets of San Francisco.
+The Commuter Shuttle Program regulates employer-provided shuttles in San Francisco, charging a fee and requiring shuttle operators to adhere to a set of rules and regulations in order to access a network of shared Muni zones and shuttle-only white zones stops.
+The privately-operated commuter shuttles transport workers from their neighborhoods to places of work or transportation hubs.
 Shuttles support local San Francisco and regional goals by decreasing single occupancy vehicle (SOV) trips, vehicle miles traveled (VMT), and private vehicle ownership, while encouraging walking and transit use.

 The program involves the following characteristics, among others:

-- A network of up to 125 shuttle stop locations, including shared Muni zones and shuttle-only loading zones
+- A network of shuttle stop locations, including shared Muni zones and shuttle-only loading zones

 - Large shuttles over 35 feet in length may travel and load only on the arterial network as designated by the California Department of Transportation

 - Shuttle routes are data enforced with biweekly reviews for operation on restricted streets and penalized for violatioons

 - Shuttle service providers apply for a permit to use network, and pay a permit fee based on the number of stops made at authorized locations, with the permit fee covering the SFMTA's costs for administering and enforcing the program with a dedicated team of Parking Control Officers

 - Permitted shuttle service providers must phase in the use of newer vehicles, which ensures lower greenhouse gas emissions from the shuttle fleet overall

 - Permitted shuttle service providers are required to provide real-time GPS tracking information for all shuttle vehicles used for commuter shuttle service